 Six Month Smiles and Cfast are fixed systems and Invisalign is a removable system.
 Typically Invisalign is more invisible than the other two fixed systems because the alignment trays are completely clear.
 The fixed systems can still be visible because the braces are fixed to the front of your teeth but because they are tooth coloured they are much less visible than conventional train track braces.

-Lower Cost orthodontics is generally achieved using the Inman aligner.
-Because this system is removable however, you do need to make sure that you wear it every day in order for it to be effective.
+Lower Cost orthodontics is generally achieved using the Inman Aligner.
+Because this system is removable, however, you do need to make sure that you wear it every day in order for it to be effective.
+See Cfast.

 You also need to bear in mind that whilst you may want lower-cost orthodontics using an Inman Aligner this may not be clinically suitable for you.
 This article is designed purely as a guide to give you an overview so that you can make the most informed decision when you go to visit your dentist.

 This it is a little easier to understand than the align part of cosmetic dentistry as there are far fewer options.
 Teeth whitening is one of the most common cosmetic dentistry options provided today in the UK because it is simple, quick and very cost-effective.

 As with any form of cosmetic dental treatment you need to be dentally fit before you begin any form of whitening or bleaching, this is why it is important that you visit a dentist and not someone with no dental training, for example, a beauty salon or someone that has just set up doing teeth whitening.